atoum/telemetry/README.md

 * `POST /` is used by the [telemetry report]() to push data to the platform
 * `POST /hook/{token}` is used by [Github's release webhook](https://developer.github.com/v3/activity/events/types/#releaseevent)

+There are also two routes to access the API documentation:

+* `GET /docs` to get the JSON definition of the API
+* `GET /swagger` to reach the Swagger UI

 ## TODO

 * Suites: Labels on legends